DecentAge/iep-static-site/README.md

 This software also incorporates work under the MIT license.

-Copyright � 2013-2015 The Nxt Core Developers.
+Copyright &copy; 2013-2015 The Nxt Core Developers.

 This program is free software; you can redistribute it and/or